princebunkcy/Face-Attendance/README.md

 # Student Attendance System using Facial Recognition in Real-time database

-The repository contains a cutting-edge student attendance system utilising facial recognition technology that monitors and updates student attendance in real-time .
+This repository contains a cutting-edge student attendance system project which utilises facial recognition technology that records and updates student attendance in real-time .
 With the combination of computer vision and data science,this system thrives to streamline attendance in the school settings and enhance security

 ## Features
-facial recognition, Real-time attendance tracking, Database (firebase) ,Eye integration
+facial recognition, Real-time attendance tracking, Histogram of Oriented Gradients(HOG),Database (firebase) , Security

 ## How it works
-Enrollment
+* Enrollment
+* Face Capture
-Recognition
+* Recognition
-Attendance Recording
+* Attendance Recording
-Attendance updating
+* Attendance updating